netzverweigerer/arch-full-disk-encryption-uefi/README.md

 grub-install --target=x86_64-efi --efi-directory=/efi
 ```

-#### Enable microcode updates
+#### Enable microcode updates (You only need one of those two, depending on your CPU)
 ##### grub-mkconfig will automatically detect microcode updates and configure appropriately
 ```
-pacman -S intel-ucode
+pacman -S intel-ucode amd-ucode
 ```

-Use intel-ucode for Intel CPUs and amd-ucode for AMD CPUs.

 #### Generate GRUB's configuration file
 ```